Core Faculty

 Jeffrey Marshall, Mechanical Engineering

 Dr. Marshall is a Professor and Associate Dean of Research in CEMS at the University of Vermont.
 He performed research in fluid mechanics and particulate flows, with a focus on vortex flows and adhesive particulate flows.
-His recent projects involve nanoparticle diffusion, biofilm simulation, renewable energy systems, turbulent particle agglomeration, obscurent cloud dynamics, particle transport in gas turbine engines, and cold-regions sensor systems.
+His recent projects involve nanoparticle diffusion, biofilm simulation, renewable energy systems, turbulent particle agglomeration, obscurant cloud dynamics, particle transport in gas turbine engines, and cold-regions sensor systems.

-Faculty Profile, Faculty Website
+Faculty Website

-George Pinder, Civil & Environmental Engineering
+George Pinder, Civil and Environmental Engineering

 Dr. Pinder has mentored hundreds of students and authored or co-authored more than 250 papers and 16 book chapters.
 He was the founding editor of Advances in Water Resources and Numerical Methods for Partial Differential Equations and has received numerous prestigious recognitions including the Lifetime Achievement Award from the Environmental and Water Resources in 2016.
 He was elected Member of the National Academy of Engineering in 2010.

-Faculty Profile, Faculty Website
+Faculty Website

-Donna Rizzo, Civil & Environmental Engineering
+Donna Rizzo, Civil and Environmental Engineering

-Faculty Profile, Faculty Website
+Faculty Website

 Affiliated Research

-Amber Doiron, Electrical & Biomedical Engineering
+Amber Doiron, Electrical and Biomedical Engineering

 Dr. Doiron's research focuses on the development of nanoparticles for use in drug delivery and as contrast agents in magnetic resonance imaging in addition to studying toxicity mechanisms of nanoparticles.
-Applications of her work focus on detection and treatment of atherosclerosis, biofilm infections, cancer, and corneal keratitis.
+Applications of her work focus on the detection and treatment of atherosclerosis, biofilm infections, cancer, and corneal keratitis.

-Appala Raju Badireddy, Civil & Environmental Engineering
+Appala Raju Badireddy, Civil and Environmental Engineering

-Faculty Profile, Faculty Website
+Faculty Website

 Jianke Yang, Mathematics and Statistics

-Dr. Yang is the Williams Professor of Mathematics, University Distinguished Professor, University Scholar and Chairperson in the Department of Mathematics and Statistics at the University of Vermont.
+Dr. Yang is the Williams Professor of Mathematics, University Distinguished Professor, University Scholar, and Chairperson in the Department of Mathematics and Statistics at the University of Vermont.
 Dr. Yang's research focuses on nonlinear waves (nonlinear PDEs) and their physical applications.
-This research has direct applications to fiber telecommunication systems, nonlinear optics and oceanography.
+This research has direct applications to fiber telecommunication systems, nonlinear optics, and oceanography.

-Faculty Profile, Faculty Website
+Faculty Website

 Jun Yu, Mathematics and Statistics

 Dr. Yu's research is in applied mathematics involving mathematical modeling and analysis of practical applications governed by differential equations.
-In particular, asymptotic and numerical analyses of dynamics in combustion models with diffusion partial differential equations are recently carried out.
+In particular, asymptotic and numerical analyses of dynamics in combustion models with diffusion partial differential equations have recently carried out.
 The techniques developed in these studies are useful for transport processes in general.

 Affiliated Centers